 The Nintendo Switch has overcharge protection which means that it is designed to not overcharge even if it is left plugged in overnight or for long periods of time.
-Leaving it plugged in will also not damage the Switch in anyway either.
+Leaving it plugged in will also not damage the Switch or dock in any way either.

 If you want to know more about the Nintendo Switch and its overcharging, you will want to keep reading this article.

-Even when you are using it as portable, it stops using the battery at when it is charged to 100% and uses the power supply to run the system.
+Even when you are using the Switch as a portable console and it is plugged in, it stops using the Nintendo Switch battery when it is charged to 100% and uses the power supply to run the system.
 That’s why the lightning bolt goes away once it’s at 100%.

 It is absolutely safe to charge the Nintendo Switch console overnight to ensure that it is fully charged.
 If you put the console on the dock or plug it into the AC adapter before the battery is entirely used, it will only charge long enough to fill it up so charging too much at night isn’t an issue.

 Leaving the console on the dock indirectly with the AC adapter overnight or past the point where the battery is fully charged will not damage the battery on your Switch at all.